ukushu/Ifrit/README.md

 - Fuze-Swift is dead :(
 + Ifrit is live :)

-- Fuze-Swift have threading issue - crashes is possible :(
+- Fuze-Swift have multithreading issues - crashes is possible :(
-+ Ifrit is a Fuze-Swift with fixed Threading issues - no crashes :)
++ Ifrit is a Fuze-Swift with fixed multithreading issues - no crashes :)

-- Fuze-Swift written for xcode 11 and have warnings :(
+- Fuze-Swift written for xcode 11 and have a lot of warnings at now :(
 + Ifrit code is updated to swift's latest standards and there are no build warnings :)

-- Fuze-Swift does not support async/await
+- Fuze-Swift supports async functins with callbacks, but does not support async/await
-+ Ifrit does
++ Ifrit supports both async functions types :)

 + Ifrit have refactored end extended tests coverage :)
 ```